TonDSchul/NeuroMod-Electrophysiological-Data-Analysis-User-Interface/README.md

 # Neuromod - Fully Interactive Ephys Data Analysis <br> and Visualization for Matlab <img src="Modules/MISC/Images/Logo.png" align="right" width="200" height="200"/>

+Ever wanted to watch an almost psychedelic video of your recording data in front of you, alligned to a three dimensional plot of the current source density while ordering a second monitor the be able to compare spike analyis to it?
+Then you are perfectly right!

+Neuromod is an interactive toolbox for analyzing and visualizing electrophysiological data from linear probe recordings.
+It seamlessly integrates established methods and toolboxes, such as Kilosort and Fieldtrip, to offer a wide range of analyses and support for various data formats, all with prooven methods and without reinventing the wheel.
+The aim is to offer a comfortable and user-friendly experience with support for many of the most popular recording formats, while providing clear instructions and feedback on actions taken, rather than hard-to-interpret error messages or opaque processes that leave users uncertain about what was done to their data.

+## **Table of Contents**
 - [Data Formats and Capabilities](#data-formats-and-capabilities)

 - [How to use the GUI](#how-to-use-the-gui)